I love Tingle and I don’t care who knows it.

 While I’m professing my sins.
 I love Driftwood too.
 It’s beside clubs off sauchiehall st like Berkeley Suite and Art School.
-The drinks are 89p and the music is like a DJ at your aunts wedding ie, I have a great time.
+The drinks are 89p and the music is like a DJ at your aunts wedding.

 Where can I party after 3am?

 We’re not going to tell you.
 There are places that are open between 4am and 10am, but they are illegal and could be dangerous.
 For more information, try and make friends with someone that has the glazed look of a long-term party-goer.
 Failing that, you can go to the casino or a friend’s house.

 Where can I see up and coming bands?

 For the newest Glasgow-based bands, try the 13th Note (King St).
 If you want bands that are a little bigger, go to Broadcast (Sauchiehall St), The Hug n Pint (Great Western Rd), or Stereo (Renfield Ln).
 We often play parties at Stereo, so you might see us one day.
 Finally, visit King Tut’s Wah Wah Hut (St Vincent’s St) for hidden gems and large bands playing intimate shows.
 There are many many other places to hear live music in Glasgow, these are just a select few.

 I just want to be an art